Making our voices heard

 There are two ways you can be part of Board Voice:

 Members: For boards of legally constituted not-for-profit organizations actively involved in direct provision of social services in British Columbia.

-Associates: If your organization does not deliver direct social services but you want to support our work, you can become an associate of Board Voice (non-voting).
+Associates: If you are an individual who wants to support the work of Board Voice, or an organization that does not deliver direct social services but wants to support our work, you can become an associate of Board Voice (non-voting).
 You will receive many of the same benefits as membership, including our monthly newsletters and weekly e-blasts keeping you up to date on advocacy efforts, policy trends, funding and engagement opportunities, and more.

 Join us!
-Board Voice has an impressive membership of almost 70 non-profit agencies from around the province.
+Board Voice has an impressive membership of diverse community non-profit agencies from around the province, all delivering services relevant to the social determinants of health.
 View a list of member organizations here.

 Board Voice focuses its work in three main areas:

-As a collective of board-level volunteers and senior staff of community social service organizations – and as an agency funded exclusively through membership fees – Board Voice can approach government without fear of agency reprisals and without the perception they are concerned only for their agency.
-There is safety in numbers when tackling difficult issues.
-With media, Board Voice provides a go-to resource for media outlets looking for subject matter experts to comment on stories of the day.
-We have been successful in approaches to media to gain more balanced representations of the work the community social services sector does and the need for more attention from government.
-We author opinion pieces on relevant topics that appear in media and are widely shared.
+As a collective of board-level volunteers and senior staff of community social service organizations – and as an agency funded exclusively through membership fees – Board Voice can approach government without fear of agency reprisals and without the perception that those presenting are concerned only for their agency.
+We work hard to establish respectful relationships with decision-makers, policy makers and political leaders, and are resolutely non-partisan.

 We create opportunities to connect with other board members and senior staff in similar services or geographic areas strengthens all the organizations involved.
 New solutions to capacity issues, new opportunities to provide service to the community and new ways to approach contracts are all possible.
 Our annual conference in November provides an excellent opportunity for connecting, learning and sharing about the critical issues facing the social service sector and gives ‘voice’ to our members’ concerns.